jvanhouteghem/android-todolist/README.md

 It contains several activities (signin, signup, todolist, list of users).<br/> The todolist can be obtained only when the user is registered (token). <br/>
-The application uses fragments to display activities.<br/> A simple demonstration of material design and layout is also used.
+The application uses fragments to display activities.<br/> A simple demonstration of material design and landscape is also used.

 Screenshots
 ---